noenic/ShareFall/README.md

 you can change the listening port and the token of the HTTP server in **ShareFallServer.bat** by default 80 and "token".

-In the iOS shortcut add the IP of your machine and the listening port of the HTTP server
+In the iOS shortcut add the IP of your machine and the listening port of the HTTP server.
+In the dictionary add the IP, The network name will be the key and the computer ip will be the value.
+The network name must be exactly the same.
+One of the keys is empty, it is the case where your device is not connected to a WIFI network already filled, here put the address of your computer when it is in hotspot

 Don't forget to add the shortcut in the favorite tab of your Sharesheet